 CBD Oil for Cats with Oral Squamous Cell Carcinoma

 All cats respond to situations in their unique ways… But when it comes to feline SCC, there's one underlying commonality that all affected cats can relate to, which is the fact that oral SCC is very uncomfortable.
 Even though cats frequently hide away and cover up signs of pain as best as they can, cats with SCC are still experiencing serious levels of discomfort.

 If your cat has oral SCC, we highly suggest introducing CBD oil as a botanical supplementary part of their lifestyle.
 Known for its pain-relieving abilities and its calming effects, cannabidiol oil is an all-natural way of minimizing discomfort levels for the sake of helping your cat maneuver through the process of oral SCC treatment as comfortably as possible.

 From capsules that are easy to swallow and chewy snacks for cats to pet-friendly CBD oils and externally-applied hemp-derived creams, Innovet has a wide array of cannabidiol products that are safe for cats.
-Help your cat survive the intensity of feline squamous cell carcinoma treatments by adding CBD into the mix.
+Help your cat survive the intensity of feline SCC treatments by adding CBD into the mix.

 Thanks for stopping by!

 Please do not ask for emergency or specific medical questions about your pets in the comments.
 Innovet Pet Products is unable to provide you with specific medical advice or counseling.
 A detailed physical exam, patient history, and an established veterinarian are required to provide specific medical advice.
 If you are worried that your pet requires emergency attention or if you have specific medical questions related to your pet’s current or chronic health conditions, please contact or visit your local/preferred veterinarian, an animal-specific poison control hotline, or your local emergency veterinary care center.